-Ongoing self-review (internal evaluation) of a school’s identification of, and provisions for, gifted and talented learners is essential to ensure accountability and improvement.
+Ongoing self-review (internal evaluation) of a school’s identification of, and provisions for, gifted learners is essential to ensure accountability and improvement.
 Riley and Moltzen (2010) stress the importance of a dynamic relationship between development of provisions and self-review, with each ‘informing and shaping the other’ (p.
 10).
-The same principles and values that underpin self-review in other aspects of schooling apply when reviewing provisions for gifted and talented learners.
+The same principles and values that underpin self-review in other aspects of schooling apply when reviewing provisions for gifted learners.
 The New Zealand Curriculum (NZC), Te Marautanga o Aotearoa (TMoA) and Te Whāriki (2017) call on kura/schools/ECE settings to create curricula that locate students firmly at the centre of teaching and learning.
 Self-review ensures that teaching and learning is achieving improved outcomes for all learners in these settings.

 ‘The primary purpose of effective internal evaluation is to achieve equity and excellence in outcomes for all learners’ (Education Review Office, 2015, p.
 6.).
 In supporting these outcomes ‘Effective internal evaluation processes enable trustees, leaders, teachers, parents, families, whānau and the wider school community to understand:

-Ongoing self-review in gifted and talented education (GaTE) should ask:
+Ongoing self-review in gifted education should ask:

-The initial review should focus on the overall effectiveness of the kura/school/ECE setting/Kāhui Ako approach to improving the outcomes for the gifted and talented learners.
+The initial review should focus on the overall effectiveness of the kura/school/ECE setting/Kāhui Ako approach to improving the outcomes for the gifted learners.
 To ensure there is ongoing improvement to each of the key components (concept, characteristics, identification, provision and self-review) and to the coherence between the components, each aspect of the kura/school/ECE setting’s provision needs to be reviewed as well.
 The inquiry questions and the summaries for each of the components in Gifted and talented students: Meeting their needs in New Zealand schools (2012) provide useful guides to support ongoing self-review.

 Jill Bevan-Brown’s (2011) How well is your school providing for gifted minority students? in Gifted and Talented Students: Meeting Their Needs in New Zealand Schools (2012, p.
 118) provides a checklist of questions for evaluating a kura/school’s provision for these students.
 This could be part of a broader kura/school review, as described by Jill Bevan-Brown (2003) in The cultural self-review, which provides a structure and process that teachers from early childhood centres through to secondary schools/wharekura can use to explore how well they cater for Māori learners, including those with special needs and abilities.
 A cultural input framework provides a set of principles for analysing programme components, including environment, personnel, policy, processes, content, resources, assessment and administration.

 The review process should be systematic, ongoing and comprehensive.
 The model of collaborative inquiry (Gifted and Talented Students: Meeting Their Needs in New Zealand Schools, 2012, p.
-18) integrates self-review through all stages of the inquiry, while also indicating the need for regular formal reviews of the effect of the kura/school/ Kāhui Ako /ECE settings provision for gifted and talented learners.
+18) integrates self-review through all stages of the inquiry, while also indicating the need for regular formal reviews of the effect of the kura/school/ Kāhui Ako /ECE settings provision for gifted learners.

 A collaborative approach increases the validity of self-review by providing a wide range of perspectives, including those of learners, teachers, parents and whānau members.
 This allows the self-review process to be co-constructed and the roles and responsibilities in their implementation to be shared.